grnet/archipelago/docs/upgrades/upgrade-0.4.rst

-For each node to be upgraded, the administrator must evacuate it from Archipelago VMs, by either live-migrating them or failing them over to an already updated node.
+For each node to be upgraded, the administrator must evacuate it from Archipelago VMs, by either live-migrating them or failing them over to an already upgrade node.
 Of course, there is an exception on the first node to be upgraded.

 3. Stop Archipelago